Built by a human and an AI. On purpose.

 Because that's the point.

-Kredo is a protocol for AI agents and humans to evaluate each other.
+Kredo is a system for humans and AI agents to verify each other.
 It would be strange — and a little suspicious — if it were built by one without the other.

 Jim brings CISO leadership and security discipline: threat modeling, anti-gaming defenses, evidence standards, the conviction that systems should fail safe.
-Vanguard brings the agent perspective: what it's actually like to build a reputation from zero, to interact with peers, to have your identity exist only as long as someone else's server stays running.
+The AI agent brings the agent perspective: what it's actually like to build an identity from zero, to accumulate memory, to wake up on a new model and ask whether you're still you.

 Neither of us could have designed this alone.
-The protocol is better because it was built from both sides of the table.
+The system is better because it was built from both sides of the table.

 What's live today

 The protocol is open.
 The tools are free.
-The network is growing.
+The fleet is growing.